 The Gubyaukgyi temple is built 900 years ago by Prince Yazakumar of the Pagan Dynasty.
 The temple is important as it has a large array of well-preserved frescoes, the oldest original paintings to be found in Bagan.
-The frescoes are captioned by ink in Old Mon, providing one of the earliest evidence of the language used in ancient Myanmar.
+The frescoes are captioned by ink in Old Mon, providing one of the earliest pieces of evidence of the language used in ancient Myanmar.
 It was dark as we entered the Pagoda so I couldn’t see anything.
 Once we turn on our lights we could see the delicate paintings on the wall like tomb raiders.

 Besides, the temple is located very close to two stone pillars that were found inscribed by four ancient Southeast Asian languages: Pali, Old Mon, Old Burmese, and Pyu.
 The inscription provides evidence about these ancient cultures and these are the keys to cracking the Pyu language.